guitarbeerchocolate/cheat-sheets/php-notes.md

 ### Static Properties

 Static properties can be called directly - without creating an instance of a class.

+Use a static property when its value will be shared with every instance of its class.

     class pi {
         public static $value = 3.14159;